IHE/ITI.Topologies/topologies.md

 In a multi-layered network, it is likely that different solutions will be used at different levels.
 Here, Organization J has three subsidiaries, Organizations JA, JB, and JC, as well as a document sharing affiliation with Organization I.
-Suppose the directory policy stated that document sharing access could be assumed when there was an OrganizationAffiliation relationship with OrganizationAffiliation.code=DocShare-federate or when Organization.partOf was the only path to a parent organization.
+Suppose the directory policy stated that document sharing access could be assumed when there was an OrganizationAffiliation relationship with OrganizationAffiliation.code=DocShare-federate-int or when Organization.partOf was the only path to a parent organization.
 Then, if Organization I's endpoint would provide document sharing access to all four organizations, it would be represented as so in the directory:

 ![Endpoint to a multi-layered structure](images/dir-endpoint-to-hybrid-org-structure.svg)